Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: Discussion and conclusions

 Availability and straightforwardness of solutions to the above models depends crucially on the integrability and invertibility of functions used in the reconstruction method.
 With a careful approach, it is possible to find a number of functions $f(w)$ that can satisfy these conditions.

 As already discussed in \cite{mi4}, even if $f(w)$ function is not analytically invertible, one may obtain parametric solutions $(X(w),F(w))$, which can be used to obtain parametric plots of $F(X)$.
-Furthermore, since there are parameter regimes in which $w$ is constrained to a $[-1,0]$ interval, a numerical analysis of such parametric solutions is simplified.
+Furthermore, since there are parameter regimes in which $w$ is constrained to a $[-1,0]$ interval, a numerical analysis of such parametric solutions is simplified. {\bf That is, even for the most complex models for which the analytical integration of the r.h.s. of (\ref{eq:Fofw}) and (\ref{eq:Xofw}) is not feasible, it is possible to perform numerical integration of these expression with an advantage that numerical integration need not be performed on an infinite interval, but on a finite interval since in many physically interesting regimes $w$ is confined to the $[-1,0]$ interval.
+This advantage is also applicable to the method presented in this paper, i.e. in more general models, which are not analytically tractable, required inversion in (\ref{eq:wofX}) and integrations in (\ref{eq:Foff}) and (\ref{eq:wofa}) have to be done only on the $w$ interval $[-1,0]$ for physically interesting cases.}

 In conclusion, the introduced method allows analytical reconstruction of an equivalent purely kinetic k-essence description of a broad class of $c_s^2(w)$ models.
 The method is demonstrated on five $c_s^2(w)$ models.
 The analyzed models can be useful in the study of dak matter - dark energy unified dark sector in appropriate parameter regimes.